refinedev/refine/documentation/blog/2023-10-17-react-patterns.md

 ```

-## Manage custom components with fowardRefs
+## Manage custom components with forwardRefs

 A higher-order component called a ForwardRef takes another component as input and outputs a new component that passes the original component's ref.
 By doing this, the child component's ref, which can be used to retrieve the underlying DOM node or component instance, is made accessible to the parent component.